fondationmerieux/labbook_connect/README.md

 [HAPI HL7 over HTTP specification](https://hapifhir.github.io/hapi-hl7v2/hapi-hl7overhttp/specification.html)
 to transport HL7v2 messages over HTTP.

-LabBook Connect uses HTTP to implement the 3 IHE-LAW transactions:
+These HL7v2 messages carried as payload by HTTP requests and responses are those described in the 3 transactions that constitute the IHE-LAW profile: LAB-27, LAB-28 and LAB-29.

 ### [LAB-27]